MHCommunity/mousehunt-improved/README.md

 - Location Catch Stats
   - Adds an item under the "Mouse" menu to see your catch stats for the current location.

+- Metric Units
+  - Converts all units to metric.

 - Only Open Multiple
   - Lock opening items in your inventory unless you have multiple of them.
 Great for collectors.